 10:00 - Presentations and round-table discussions

-By the close, you’ll understand the changes that you might make to your own processes to improve your recruitment and selection quality.
+By the close, you’ll understand the changes that you might make to your own management approaches as you aim to cause change in employee action.

 Trimester 2 (Summer 2019) - Developing/growing people